wizebin/nexustate-react/readme.md

 ## Description

-This package is used to manage state in react
+This package is used to manage state in react using nexustate

 ## Basic Usage

 *install*

-`npm install --save wizebin/nexustate-react`
+`npm install --save nexustate-react`

 *use*